adamtow/notecuts/docs/English.md

 - `Mary's iPhone`
 - `Johnny's iPad touch`

-If you have an iPad and an iPhone, you would have a minimum of two notes (stored on either Dropbox, Evernote, or Apple Notes) and four NoteCuts, organized as follows:
+If you have an iPad and an iPhone, you would have a minimum of two notes (stored on either Dropbox, Evernote, or Apple Notes) and four NoteCuts (two on each device):

-**iPad**
+#### iPad

-- My iPad: Local NoteCut
+- **My iPad**: Local NoteCut that runs shortcuts on the iPad.
-- My iPhone: Remote NoteCut

-**iPhone**
-- My iPad: Remote NoteCut
+- **My iPhone**: Remote NoteCut that runs shortcuts on the remote iPhone.

+#### iPhone

-- My iPhone: Local NoteCut
+- **My iPhone**: Local NoteCut that run shortcuts on the iPhone.
+- **My iPad**: Remote NoteCut that run shortcuts on the remote iPad.

 ![A Local and Remote NoteCut](https://adamtow.github.io/notecuts/images/notecut-local-remote.png)

+The setup above will allow your iPad to trigger shortcuts on itself and the iPhone.
+And, the iPhone will be able to trigger its own shortcuts as well as the shortcuts on the iPad.

+### Your First NoteCut

 Let's first create a local NoteCut.
 Give it a name using the scheme described above.